-The first of our heatwave recipes, a simple and traditional summer-time fare in many an Iranian (be it ever so humble or grand) household, is “noon’o panir’o-hendonneh,” or literally: “bread an’ cheese an’ watermelon.”
-That is a mouthful (pun not intended.)
-So maybe we can just call it a watermelon sandwich?
-A free-spirited (unconfined by the tyrannical bounds of bread!) deconstructed watermelon sandwich?
+A classic summer-time light fare in many an Iranian households is “noon’o panir’o-hendonneh,” or literally: “bread and cheese and watermelon.”
+The name is a mouthful in both languages, so maybe we can just call it a watermelon sandwich?
+A free-spirited deconstructed watermelon sandwich — unconfined by the tyrannical bonds of bread?
 A stream-of-consciousness sandwich?

 - Watermelon (thoroughly chilled)

 - Feta cheese (or goat cheese)

 - Make as many watermelon wedges as you see fit and place in a big serving bowl.

 - Fill a small serving bowl with coarsely chopped walnuts.
 Fill another small bowl with feta cheese (cut into one inch or larger cubes.)